tejas-2232/python-All-in-One/README.md

 ## 4. TREES in Python:

+* Trees are non-linear Data Structure.

-we know linked list,similarly trees are made up of nodes.
+* we know linked list,similarly trees are made up of nodes.
 A common kind of tree is __Binary Tree__, in which each node contains a reference to two other nodes (posibly none).
 These reference are referred to as the left and right subtree.

 * The top node is called as __root__ (main node), the other nodes are called __branches__ and the nodes which are at tips with null reference are called __leaves__

 * Top nodes are sometimes also called as parent and the nodes below parent are referred as children Nodes.

 * Nodes with same parent are called __siblings__.

 * We already mentioned right and left, but there is up(towards root/parent) and down(leaves/childrens) also.

 * Trees are considered as recursive data structure reason being they are defined recursively.
 A tree is either
   - the empty tree, represented by ```NONE``` or
   - a node conatining an object reference and two tree references.

+*